Calling Test

 1. You Let God Heal It

-A scar, however, is different.
+Serving from an open wound is dangerous — for you and for the people you're trying to help.
+An unhealed wound creates codependency, manipulation, or re-injury.
+A scar is different.
 A scar has a story.
 A scar has been through the healing process.
 A scar can be touched without bleeding.

-If you are still carrying raw pain from the past, let it go — not by ignoring it, but by processing it with God and, when needed, with a counselor.
+Heal first.
+Then serve from the scar.
+If you're still carrying raw pain, let it go — not by ignoring it, but by processing it with God and, when needed, with a counselor.
+Some wounds require professional help, and getting it isn't weakness.

 2. You Choose to Use It

-Pain does not automatically become purpose.
+Pain doesn't automatically become purpose.
 You have to choose to let it.
+You have to choose vulnerability over self-protection, transparency over performance, service over bitterness.

 How to Find the Purpose in Your Pain